This week was International Men's Day and the Global Institute for Women's Leadership...read more

 A new study by the CIPD finds employers generally see the move to more remote working as positive and are investing in ways to embed it, but less enthusiasm for other forms of flexible working.

-The shift to home working over the pandemic has been a positive experience for most employers, who report people’s improved work-life balance, enhanced employee collaboration and improved focus, according to a new study, which finds employers are less open to other forms of flexible working.
+The shift to home working over the pandemic has been a positive experience with many benefits for most employers, who report people’s improved work-life balance, enhanced employee collaboration and improved focus, according to a new study, which finds employers are less open to other forms of flexible working.

-Overall, the study by the Chartered Institute of Personnel and Development showed 28% of employers report the increase in home working has boosted productivity, while 37% say it has not impacted productivity levels, with 28% of employers reporting a decrease.
+Overall, the study by the Chartered Institute of Personnel and Development showed 28% of employers report the increase in home working has had benefits on productivity, while 37% say it has not impacted productivity levels, with 28% of employers reporting a decrease.

 The survey comes as ONS statistics show a significant rise in commuting over the last week, with figures up 62%, the highest figure since the ONS started measuring the impact of coronavirus in March, and the level of vehicle traffic on Britain’s roads just 3% below normal, pre-pandemic levels and the number of vans and other light commercial vehicles 5% higher than this time last year.